-By using a custom automation solution, airBaltic was able to launch paid search campaigns in ten languages, as well as visualise their performance against KPIs in a data-driven operational dashboard.
+By using a custom automation solution, airBaltic was able to launch paid search campaigns in ten languages, as well as visualize their performance against KPIs in a data-driven operational dashboard.
 Data analysis and insights are now the backbone of airBaltic’s marketing.
-If conversion rates from a campaign prove to be good, airBaltic can now maximise the potential of that activity.
+If conversion rates from a campaign prove to be good, airBaltic can now maximize the potential of that activity.

-airBaltic has taken a user centric approach to engage with customers across their journey to purchase through Google Search campaigns.
-They also used Display Network campaigns to build brand awareness, and remarketing campaigns to re-engage with potential customers who hadn’t completed a purchase.
+airBaltic has taken a user-centric approach to engage with customers across their journey to purchase through Google Search campaigns.
+They also used Display campaigns to build brand awareness, and re-marketing campaigns to re-engage with potential customers who hadn’t completed a purchase.
 Google also helped with campaign localisation for each new target country.

 Compared to initial test campaigns across five different routes, the CPS has been slashed more than four times, and is improving even further.
 In 2016, airBaltic saw a 10% increase in the number of passengers, and a further rise of 22% in 2017.